Financial Modeling Training in 2022: How to get started without experience?

-Financial modeling is a skill that helps a retail organization decide how and where to open its store.
+Financial modelling is a skill that helps a retail organization decide how and where to open its store.
 It is a key skill that is mandatory if you are looking for a career in finance.
 It is also helpful for entrepreneurs planning to start their own gig, and can even prove to be handy for marketing and sales professionals.

 What are the Various Application Areas?